uniquetech/JSONPathGenerator/README.md

 # JSONPathGenerator
-Python project to generate Json path notations
+  Python project to generate Json path in notations dot or bracket.

+  funtion to convert a nested json to nested dictionary enumerating the lists to child dictionaries